ap0nia/eden-query/documentation/docs/quick-start.md

 - **build** - Build the application for production usage.
 - **start** - Start an Elysia production server.

-If you are using TypeScript, make sure to create, and update `tsconfig.json` to include `compilerOptions.strict` to `true`:
+3. If you are using TypeScript, make sure to create a `tsconfig.json`, and set `compilerOptions.strict` to `true`:

 ```json
 {
   "compilerOptions": {